-The battle was about to begin: the Invincible Tax Men versus the Willful Avoiders of Public Duty.
-Each side would have their moment in the ring, unless a Willful Avoider cried “uncle” after arm-bending, threats and promises for leniency were made in last-minute deals.
+The battle was about to begin: the Invincible Tax Men versus the Appellants.
+Each side would have their moment in the ring, unless an Appellant cried “uncle” after arm-bending, threats and promises for leniency were made in last-minute deals.
 Fully versed on all new laws and decisions, the Tax Men had the home court advantage.
-The Willful Avoiders, especially the small-scale divisions with no direct plan (just an overwhelming belief in the humanity of their story) had little chance.
+The Appellants, especially the small-scale divisions with no direct plan (just an overwhelming belief in the humanity of their story) had little chance.
 But it all rested ultimately in the hands of the judges, the mighty BOE, now sharpening their pencils (metaphorically) as they prepared to play Solomon.
 On this day they would need to appear kindly but judicial, full of wisdom but not easily conned.
 All opinions rendered were, of course, of public record and therefore available for scrutiny by the voting public.

-The hall outside the boardroom held all the merriment of an emergency room.
+The hall outside the boardroom held all the merriment of a morgue.
 Four or five groups stood in nervous circles negotiating with FTB lawyers.
 They rattled their sabers quietly, in hushed tones as though at any moment one of the illustrious members of the BOE came through the boardroom door.

-The litigants for the two cases Roberta knew were doomed to fail already sat in the back of the boardroom confidently.
+The appellants for the two cases Roberta knew were doomed to fail already sat in the back of the boardroom confidently.
 Their summaries were astonishingly brief, they had no exhibits to speak of, no legal representation, just some sort of rambling notion that they were in the right or that their current economic condition would get them out of an FTB debt.
 One appellant had even sent his cousin to plead his case because he couldn’t get off work.
 That would be a costly mistake.
 At nine thirty she walked over to the two groups still remaining in the hall.
-One was the Ravel Stone & Gravel gang with the very important lawyer, the other a woman and two men, one of whom Roberta knew quite well.
+One was the Ravel Stone & Gravel gang with the Very Important lawyer.
+The other, a woman and two men, one of whom Roberta knew quite well.